-Photo via Bluprint member stevieland
+Photo via Craftsy member stevieland

 Designer stevieland points out that even knitters new to reading a chart should give this pattern a try.
 I’m freaking out over how this pattern would work with a hand-dyed lace yarn, too.
 This shawl is knit from the top down, so the project moves quickly as you decrease those rows to form the point of the triangle.
 Hooray for obvious progress!